 Exposure to psychodynamic psychotherapy, attachment theory and mentalization-based therapy, among many other important concepts and modalities, enriches the student experience.
 Menninger utilizes an interdisciplinary team model, which allows students to become a full member of a treatment team.
 Students also work in close collaboration with their field supervisor and the other members of the Social Work department.

-Our internship is 24 hours per week (generally 3 full days) from 8 am to 5 pm.
+Our internship is 24 hours per week (generally 3 full days).
 It begins in the third or fourth week of August and continues through the following April.
 Students take their schools’ regularly scheduled holidays, although due to continuity of care for patients, we ask that vacations be no longer than one week at a time.

 Menninger is a sub-acute psychiatric hospital with four inpatient programs for adults, one inpatient program for adolescents, two community integration programs and a robust outpatient clinic.